 installation into office.

 Officers and voting members of the District 12 Board are the Governor, Lt.
-Governor, Treasurer and Area Directors
+Governor, Area Directors (at times referred to in this Manual as “ADs”), and Treasurer , in accordance with Article VI of the District Bylaws.

 In addition to Standing Committees, the Governor may appoint ad hoc committees and consultants.
-Such appointees may, at request of the Governor, meet with the Board for the purpose of planning programs and promoting the work of Zonta International and its
+Such appointees may, at request of the Governor, meet with the Board for the purpose of planning programs and promoting the programs, mission and objects of Zonta International, District 12, its Areas and its clubs.

-Officers’ terms shall officially commence after the close of the International Convention following their election.
+In accordance with Article V of the District Bylaws, Officers’ terms shall officially commence after the close of the International Convention following their election.
 The term of office shall be two (2) years or until a successor takes office.
-No member who has served previously as an elected officer is eligible to serve in the same office again except
+No member who has served previously as an elected officer is eligible to serve in the same office again except:

 the Treasurer who is eligible to serve two (2) terms in that office; and

-an area director who is eligible to serve again four (4) years after the completion of the area director’s first term in that office.
+an Area Director who is eligible to serve again four (4) years after the completion of the area director’s first term in that office.
 An officer who has served more than half a term is considered to have served a full term in that office.

 Responsibilities of the District Board of Directors